cacodcar/cacodcar.github.io/_posts/2020-9-3-Picard_Iteration.md

 y = picard_solver(0,.2, lambda x, y: -y*(1-y), n = 5)
 ```

-and then compare against the known result.
-I used plotly so that the graph figure is interactive, please zoom in and find the differences between the picard and exact solutions. (hint: look at the edges).
+And then compare against the known solution.
+I used plotly to create an interactive graph so please zoom in and find the differences between the picard and exact solutions. (hint: look at the edges).

 ```python
 import numpy